The DECLARE statement specifies the storage space for a value of a specified data type and names the storage location for easy reference.

 The area of the circle is: 3.14159

-You can use %TYPE to declare an object that has the same data type as a previously declared variable or column, without knowing the data type.
+You can use the %TYPE attribute to declare an object with the same data type as a previously declared variable or column (without knowing what the type is).

-The advantages of using the %TYPE feature are as follows:
+The advantages of using the %TYPE attribute are as follows:

-The data type of the referenced database column can be unknown.
+The data type of the referenced database column is unknown.

-The variable type changes with the data type of the corresponding column.
+The variable type changes as the data type of the corresponding column changes.
+Syntax:

 referencing_item referenced_item%TYPE;

-The referenced item inherits the following attributes of the item it references:
+The referenced item inherits the following from the referenced item:

-The referenced item does not inherit the initial value of the item it references.
+The referenced item does not inherit the initial value of the referenced item.
 Therefore, if the referenced item specifies or inherits the NOT NULL constraint, you must specify an initial value for it.

-%TYPE is particularly useful for declaring variables to store database values.
-The syntax for declaring a variable of the same type as a column is as follows:
+The %TYPE attribute is especially useful for declaring variables to store database values.
+The syntax for declaring a variable with the same data type as a column is as follows:

 variable_name table_name.column_name%TYPE;